MCC Lecture Series Looks at Water Resources Issues on Oct. 2

 - “Mindfulness: Practice and Benefits” – Oct.
 5, 2016

 Dat Pham, PharmD, CDM

-The panelists were: Andy Wible, Instructor of Philosophy at MCC; Michael Johnson, Instructor of English (Teaches a mythology course); Alfredo Hernandez, Instructor of World Religions; and Bill Utrecht, Pastor at First Evangelical Lutheran Church.
+Panelists: Andy Wible, Instructor of Philosophy at MCC; Michael Johnson, Instructor of English; Alfredo Hernandez, Instructor of World Religions; and Bill Utrecht, Pastor at First Evangelical Lutheran Church.